zcrayman/tut-rest/README.md

 You are given the task of helping Yummy Noodle Bar to extend the successful Yummy Noodle Bar internal application to create a new public Web API for submitting, tracking, cancelling and amending orders.

-## Exposing CRUD for an Order
+## Step 1: Exposing CRUD for an Order
 TBD Modelling your domain as RESTful concepts.

-## Deploying your Service
+## Step 2: Deploying your Service

-## Testing your Service using RESTTemplate
+## Step 3: Testing your Service using RESTTemplate

-## Securing your Service
+## Step 4: Securing your Service

-## Make your Service Discoverable using Spring HATEOAS
+## Step 5: Make your Service Discoverable using Spring HATEOAS

 TBD Introduce Hypermedia as the Engine of Application State - Discovery TBD Implementing Hypermedia links to give hints as to how your resources can be interacted with.